-Teacher candidates will understand the central concepts, tools of inquiry, and structure of the discipline(s) they teach and create learning experiences that make these aspects of subject matter meaningful to students.
+Goal #4: Content Knowledge.
+The teacher candidate understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.